idealab-isu/de-la-mo-v2/doc/index.rst

 abqparams_CFRP.py) and create a new proxy object that reclassifies operations into a different class of calls.
-In this case LaminateAssemblyMeshing will work just like LaminateAssembly, except that method calls on LaminateAssemblyMeshing will be executed among  meshing calls phase instead of among initialization calls (because LaminateAssembly was defined in the initialization script).
+In this case LaminateAssemblyMeshing will work just like LaminateAssembly, except that method calls on LaminateAssemblyMeshing will be executed among the meshing calls phase instead of among initialization calls (because LaminateAssembly was defined in the initialization script).

 Continuing our tutorial, we assign a variable representing how thick we will make the layers::